.png)

 Italian casual dining in Canada's major cities has produced a number of kitchens that operate above the neighbourhood trattoria baseline without reaching the price architecture of destination fine dining.
 Ask for Luigi belongs to a cohort that includes recognised kitchens in other cities: Alo in Toronto occupies the higher-end of that spectrum, while the tradition of French-inflected fine dining at Jérôme Ferrer - Europea in Montreal and the regional ambition of Tanière³ in Québec City demonstrate the range of what serious Canadian restaurant culture now sustains.
 In that company, Ask for Luigi's consistent presence on OAD's North American list marks it as something more than a local favourite: it is a kitchen that holds its position year after year against significant peer competition.

-Beyond Canada, the $$$ Italian casual format has a clear international peer set.
+Beyond Canada, the $$$ Italian casual format has a clear international comparable set.
 Bottega in Birmingham and Brodeto in Raleigh operate in analogous registers in their respective markets, where Italian regional cooking informs a moderately priced, repeat-visit dining model.
 What these rooms share with Ask for Luigi is a commitment to the inherited logic of Italian cooking: repetition as refinement, simplicity as discipline, the passed-down recipe as the actual measure of a kitchen's seriousness.

 Planning Your Visit